python-cmd2/cmd2/docs/argument_processing.rst

             pass

-Using the argument parser decorator and also receiving a a list of unknown positional arguments
+Using the argument parser decorator and also receiving a list of unknown positional arguments
 ===============================================================================================
 If you want all unknown arguments to be passed to your command as a list of strings, then decorate the command method with the ``@with_argparser_and_unknown_args`` decorator.